Reliable Cellular Automata with Self-Organization: Outline of the program

-\item[Birth] A latent cell $x$ turns immediately into a germ cell with address $-Q$ and age 0.
-The germ thus started begins to grow to the right, trying to fill 3 colonies until age $\cns{germ-grow-end}$\glo{germ-grow-end@$\cns{germ-grow-end}$}.
-At \glo{germ-end@$\cns{germ-end}$}
+\item[Birth] A latent cell \( x \) turns immediately into a germ cell with address \( 0 \) and age 0.
+The \df{germ} then begins to grow, trying to fill 3 colonies until age \( \growEnd \).
+A germ that fails to grow with a certain speed will be killed off.
+If it succeeds then at \( \Age=\U-1 \), the germ cells turn into member cells, thus implementing a lifting of the organization level.